 OMG, Think of the Children!!!

-This increase was expected due to possible inflationary pressure on the economy, and an attempt to maybe put the brakes on any rampant spending about to start up too.
+This increase was expected due to possible inflationary pressure on the economy and an attempt to possibly put the brakes on any rampant spending about to start up.

 An interesting statement is: